qlik-oss/react-native-helium/README.md

 2. cd skia
 3. python tools/git-sync-deps
 4. generate the build command by choosing which platform listed below
-5. ninja -C [whereever your outdir is]
+5. ninja -C [wherever your outdir is]

 ### Android